 Perfection is something that we never truly attain, and as such it's kind of a false concept.
 What is most important is that we simply focus on being better than we were yesterday.
 If we begin to define ourselves by our failures, we stop short of reaching our full potential.
 Even worse, we run the risk of modelling this destructive mindset for our students.

 Many teachers struggle with a lot of different things about their jobs.
-Long hours, low pay, and disdain for the profession in general are all experiences at some point.
-These things can make you lose sight of why you became a teacher in the first place—to not only prepare our youth, but to transform them.
+Long hours, and disdain for the profession, in general, are all experienced at some point.
+These things can make you lose sight of why you became a teacher in the first place—to not only prepare our youth but to transform them.
 The greatest reward in the profession is knowing you were part of making that happen, though it isn't always apparent.